 So, it’s one thing to have a bizarre knowing, but it’s another thing to do something about it.

 On June 15 I took the first step and sent my landlord a letter stating that I would not be renewing my lease – after 18 years.
 Just sending that letter was a terrifying act of commitment.
 My lease was coming up on October 31, 2016, which gave me plenty of time to conclude business as usual.

 Step 2: Do everything else that you need to do to make it happen.

-This included showing up day after day during the actual move, and being choked up about how hard it was to say goodbye to that building.
+This included showing up day after day during the actual move and being choked up about how hard it was to say goodbye to that building.
 That building, which I took from being a very sterile, commercial environment, had become a home for my clients and their dogs.

-I loved that location … I had everything set up just the way I needed it in order to provide an amazing service to my clients.
+I loved that location.
+I had everything set up just the way I needed it in order to provide an amazing service to my clients.

-But through the tears, and through the loss of leaving what I have loved for the last 18 years, I never questioned what I knew inside.
+But through the tears, and through the loss of leaving what I had loved for the last 18 years, I never questioned what I knew inside.

 Knowing that I was following my heart’s direction, I knew that everything would be okay.